lahoffman/ml_tutorial/README.md

 ## Materials

 This tutorial includes:
-- slide deck: intro to ML for Earth Sciences with an application
+- slide deck & lecture notes: intro to ML for Earth Sciences with an application
 - code: a tutorial that can be run with Google's Colaboratory